The CCSS open the door to success

 Educators will find practical strategies that are applied and developed in model lessons linked to the CCSS and KSUS (Knowledge and Skills for University Success) standards.
 Understanding why we need to prepare all children to be college and career ready is easy.
 Making it happen is not.
 Learn from those who have succeeded, and your students will reap the rewards.

-Chapter 5: Support—the S in ACES
+Chapter 4: Equity—the E in ACES

-Support—the S in ACES
+Equity—the E in ACES